PatrykFlama/LibrarySystem/README.md

 # [Library Sysyem](https://github.com/PatrykFlama/LibrarySysyem)
-System for manging a university library. smth smth smth. blah blah blah.
-How it works:
-User can log in as librarian or as student.
-Librarian can add/remove/edit books, movies, NewsPapers, other library stuff and students.
-Student can rent/return books (and other), search for them and manage his account.
+System for manging a university library, that can be accessed by students and librarian (administrator).
+Librarian can add/remove/edit books, movies, news papers and manage students.
+Student can rent/return books (and other), search for them.
+The data is stored in files.
 More features will be added  as needed.

+## How it works (roughly)
+Application starts from a login screen, where user can log in as librarian or student with given id.
+After logging in, user is presented with a main screen, where he can choose what he wants to do.
+Librarian has options to add/remove/edit/list books, movies, news papers (refered later as elements) and manage students.
+Student can rent/return elements, search for them.
+The data is stored in files.

 ## Class dependency graph
 \+ for public